jakejs/jake/README.markdown

 Parameters can be passed to Jake two ways: plain arguments, and environment variables.

-To pass positional arguments to the Jake tasks, enclose them in square braces, separated by commas, after the name of the task the command-line.
+To pass positional arguments to the Jake tasks, enclose them in square braces, separated by commas, after the name of the task on the command-line.
 For example, with the following Jakefile:

     desc('This is an awesome task.');
     task('awesome', [], function () {